 Shira Koch Epstein

-Rabbi Shira Koch Epstein is the Executive Director of Yavneh Bet: The Center for Rabbinic Innovation at the Office of Innovation of Hillel International and is a member of the faculty of the Shalom Hartman Institute of North America.
+Rabbi Shira Koch Epstein is the Executive Director of the Center for Rabbinic Innovation and is a member of the faculty of the Shalom Hartman Institute of North America.

 Previously, Rabbi Epstein served as Executive Director of the 14th Street Y in Manhattan, and has served as scholar-in-residence for the National Women’s Philanthropy program at the Jewish Federations of North America.
 Her past roles have included serving as Rabbi-Educator at Congregation Beth Elohim in Park Slope, Brooklyn, and as Associate Director/Reform Zionist Think Tank Manager at ARZA.
 Rabbi Epstein has served at various congregations, Jewish youth groups and summer camps as an educator, is a certified Storahtelling "Maven," and has studied improvisational comedy and acting in various programs including the Upright Citizens Brigade.